Funding opportunity

 • have a manufacturing base for the relevant product in the UK or provide the relevant service in the UK

-• intend to exploit the results in the UK
+• intend to exploit the results of the research in the UK

 To be eligible as the academic partner, you must be from one of the following organisations: